hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/239_004_alasinga.md

 every day.

 It is not the work of a day, and the path is full of the most deadly thorns.
-But Parthasarathi is ready to be our Sârathi — we know that.
+But Parthasarathi is ready to be our Sārathi — we know that.
 And in His name and with eternal faith in Him, set fire to the mountain of misery that has been heaped upon India for ages — and it shall be burned down.
 Come then, look it in the face, brethren, it is a grand task, and